rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 In this section, we will abstract the session handling away with higher order components and the React's provider pattern.
 It has two advantages:

-* The higher order component fulfills only one purpose and shields away the business logic from the App component.
+* The higher order component fulfills only one purpose and shields away from the business logic from the App component.
 The App component stays lightweight.
 There is no business logic mixed up in the component.

 * The [provider pattern](https://www.robinwieruch.de/react-provider-pattern-context/) helps us out with React's context.
-Rather than passing the authenticated user object explicitity down to all components who are interested in it through the App component via props, you can pass it impicitly down through React's context.
+Rather than passing the authenticated user object explicitly down to all components who are interested in it through the App component via props, you can pass it implicitly down through React's context.
 Not every component needs to know about the authenticated user object.

 First, you can revert the recent changes in the App component.
 It can become a functional stateless component again.
 It doesn't need to know about the authenticated user object anymore.